 - The engineer operating the marine engine must ensure to switch to lubricating oil of LOW TBN when switching to LSFO and vice versa when using heavy fuel oil

 - Leakages during the running operation of MGO or LSFO is another problem experienced in 2 stroke marine engines.
-This is because of the viscosity of MGO is lower than that of HFO.
+This is because the viscosity of MGO is lower than that of HFO.

 Related Read: Understanding Hot And Cold Corrosion In Marine Engines